The Evolution of the Doctrine of the Trinity

 With his admiration for Greek philosophy and his loyalty to his own religion, Philo found himself in a dilemma.
 He was unwilling to yield either the philosophy or the religion; so he sought to reconcile them.
 In this attempt he was but trying to do what other thoughtful men of his own race in the same environment had endeavored to do before him.
 Over a century and a half earlier, Aristobulus had worked out certain analogies between his ancestral faith and the speculations of Plato, which he explained by the assumption that the Greek philosopher borrowed his ideas from Moses.Taking this as his cue, Philo proceeded to read into the Pentateuch whatever he considered worthwhile in the different systems of gentile philosophy.
 This was, of course, a difficult and violent procedure; but Philo readily accomplished it by means of the allegorical method of interpretation, an instrument borrowed from the Stoics.Harold Willoughby, Pagan Regeneration, ch IX

 Philo’s most notorious attempt to merge Platonic philosophy with the Old Testament involves the concept of the Logos.
-The Greek and Hebrew cultures both give a prominent place to the Logos, but they each had very different concepts behind this shared name.
+The Greek and Hebrew cultures both give a prominent place to the Logos, but they had very different concepts behind this shared name.

 The Platonic Logos was a second god and conscious demiurge.
 The Old Testament logos of YHWH, on the other hand, was not a who but a what.
-Though it was occasionally personified (as seen in Proverbs 8), it did not refer to an independent being, but rather to YHWH’s plans, commands, and active communication, which was typically delivered to his human recipients by angels, dreams, or visions.10
+Though it was occasionally personified (as seen in Proverbs 8), it did not refer to an independent being, but rather to YHWH’s plans, commands, and active communication, which were typically delivered to his human recipients by angels, dreams, or visions.10

 Dr. H.A.
 Kennedy concludes that “the Logos hypothesis itself, as it appears in Philo, is full of confusion.
 This is no doubt partly due to its composition from heterogeneous elements, Platonic dualism, Stoic monism, and Jewish monotheism.”
 15 Yet this paradigm powerfully influenced many patristic writers who laid the foundations of post-Biblical Christology, including Justin Martyr, Clement of Alexandria, and Origen.